talkable/talkable-ruby/README.md

 ## Demo

-See an example application at http://github.com/talkable/talkable-spree-example.
+See an example application at https://github.com/talkable/talkable-spree-example.

 See a live demo at http://spree-example.talkable.com.

-## Tutorial

-See a [detailed tutorial](https://railsapps.github.io/talkable-referral-marketing/) by [Learn Ruby on Rails](http://learn-rails.com/learn-ruby-on-rails.html) author Daniel Kehoe.

 ## Requirements

 The gem requires:
- - Ruby version 2.3 or newer
+ - Ruby version 2.6 or newer
- - Rack version 1.6.1 or newer
+ - Rack version 2.2 or newer

 For integration with:
- - Ruby on Rails 5.0 or newer
+ - Ruby on Rails 6.0 or newer
- - Sinatra 1.4 or newer
+ - Sinatra 2.0 or newer

 ## Gem Installation